Defamation meaning in the Law of Tort India

 these are the defenses generally used after a defamation action-

-(A) Justification of Truth
+Justification of Truth

 Justification of truth is a defence in its entirety in the truth of a defamatory statement.
 The defendant shall not prove that every word in the statement of defamation applies.
 If the statement is not totally true, then it will be enough.

-(B) Fair & bona-fide comment
+Fair & bonafide comment

-Each person has the right in public interest to express an opinion is a good defence in defamation proceedings.
+Each person has the right in the public interest to express an opinion is a good defence in defamation proceedings.

-(C) Privileged Statement
+Privileged Statement

 There are occasions that are so important that those who say they cannot be blamed for defamation, even if their statement is untrue and even malicious.
-The favorite is two-species:-
+The favorite is two species:-

 (i) Absolute or Privileged: